This article was last updated by Digital Trends contributor Cody Perez on 5/05/2020.

 As a third-person platformer, Astro Bot excels similarly as Moss did before it, but its level design and a unique smattering of gadgets bring it to a level we haven’t experienced before on PSVR.
 Astro Bot does a stellar job of making you feel as if you are in the game, despite the perceived limitations of a third-person vantage point in VR.

 It’s a wholesome, endlessly fun platformer that will more than likely go down as one of the all-time 3D platformer greats.
-An argument can be made that Astro Bot is the first game on PSVR worthy of being referred to as a system seller.
+Astro Bot is arguably the first game on PSVR worthy of being referred to as a system seller.

 PlayStation VR went well over a year without a true killer app, but whimsical adventure Moss might just be that game.
 Framed as a children’s fairy tale — complete with a single narrator performing the voices of each character, as a parent would while reading to their child — Quill the mouse runs along and overcomes obstacles, you as the reader must also interact with the environment, yourself.